Aug 7, 2009

 By: Alvaro Fernandez

-(Editor’s note: this article belongs to the excellent May 2009 special issue on Augmenting Cognition of scientific journal Frontiers in Neuroscience, Volume 3, Issue 1.
-You can order this issue, for 50 euros, here.
-Highly recommended for scientists and technical readers interested in the science.
-This article, an industry overview, is reproduced here with authorization by the Frontiers Research Foundation).
+(Editor’s note: this article belongs to the excellent May 2009 special issue on Augmenting Cognition at scientific journal Frontiers in Neuroscience.
+The article, an industry overview, is reproduced here with authorization by the Frontiers Research Foundation)

 Preparing Society for the Cognitive Age